backblaze-b2-samples/b2-zip-files/README.md

 DEBUG:app.py:Currently using 70 MB
 ```

-Providing you use a file name that does not already exist, your client can periodically poll the target file name until it is available.
+If you are building a server application, you can use [Event Notifications](https://www.backblaze.com/docs/cloud-storage-event-notifications) to have Backblaze B2 send your app a webhook request when the ZIP file has been created.
+Alternatively, your app can periodically poll the target file name until it is available.
 Here's a minimal example of how to do so using the AWS SDK for Python, [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).

 ```python
 s3_client = boto3.client('s3')